design-automation-edu/urban-prototyping-2018/changren/iteration2.md

 Good Window Ratio (GWR): 50%

 When GWR is far more bigger than GBAR, that means we are having some really big buildings that possess too much good windows, whose area is too large to have a good GWR.
-(Beacuse GWR = the number of good windows/GFA）
+(Beacuse good building threshold = the number of good windows/GFA）

 ## Improvement